proger/erlsh/README.md

 ## erlsh

-Family of functions involving interacting with the system shell and paths.
+Family of functions and ports involving interacting with the system shell, paths and external programs.

 Reason why not `os:cmd/1`: